FransUrbo/Openstack-BladeCenter/README.md

     This is the primary installer script.
 That's where all the "magic" happens.

+  This filesystem is tar'ed down into the file called "new_blade.tgz" in the scripts.

 * blade-users.sql
   Script to setup remote access to the MySQL server running on the control node(s).